 Minister of Health Dao Hong Lan answered questions this afternoon.

 Minister of Health Dao Hong Lan said that recently, agencies have had many solutions to solve the problem of drug shortage, especially the provisions in the 2023 Bidding Law.
 Hospital pharmacies are managed by hospitals, which organize the purchase of retail drugs to sell to people when needed, without having to use the budget.
-According to the 2023 Bidding Law, hospital pharmacies must also bid, so in reality, they face difficulties.
+According to the 2023 Bidding Law, hospital pharmacies also have to bid, so in reality, they face difficulties.

-There are three levels of drug procurement bidding: centralized by the Ministry of Health, provincial procurement assigned to localities, and medical facility level.
+There are three levels of drug procurement bidding: Centralized by the Ministry of Health, provincial procurement assigned to localities, and medical facility level.
 Although the Bidding Law has come into effect, 2024 is the first year of implementing the new regulations.
 The Ministry of Health regularly conducts activities to guide the implementation of bidding.

 In addition, the Minister acknowledged that in reality, there are units and officials who do not dare to think, dare to do, and are afraid of making mistakes, so the implementation is still stuck in the bidding for drugs.
 The Ministry of Health has submitted to the Prime Minister a directive stipulating the responsibilities of the heads of medical examination and treatment facilities related to the implementation of bidding and ensuring medical supplies.
 "The Ministry of Health hopes that the directors of medical facilities will focus on implementing this extremely important task," said Minister Lan.